evagabriela/WDI/curriculum/week-01/homework/04-project-pt-3/README.md

 ## Exercise

 Congratulations!
 You're almost done with the blog page for Monument Magazine.
-Today you will be continuing to build up the site by adding in a simple contact form and making the site responsive.
+Today you will be continuing to build up the site by adding in a comment form and making the site responsive.
 Are you ready?

 #### Requirements

 - Add the HTML/CSS to create the contact form that is shown in the design mockup.
 - Add a media query to update the layout and styles for screens size 560px and below.
-- Be sure content remains in appropriate divs
--Fonts change size appropriately
-- Margins and padding should change size appropriately
-- Content should not overlap
+- Convert padding, margin, and font-sizes from px to rem/em and make sure fonts, padding and margins scale accordingly.
 - For the articles, the two-column layout changes to a single-column layout when appropriate.
-- Form inputs should include the appropriate `type` attribute along with a `name` attribute
+- Form inputs should include the appropriate `type` attribute along with a `name` attribute.
 - All input/textarea elements should be wrapped in a `form` element.
 - Use the appropriate Google Fonts to style the text on the page.
+- Use [HTML](https://html5.validator.nu/) and [CSS](https://jigsaw.w3.org/css-validator/#validate_by_input) validators to check for errors before submitting.
+- Include [browser prefixes](http://pleeease.io/play/) to make sure that newer CSS properties render consistently in different browsers.

 #### Bonus
 - Evaluate the page in your browser and consider what layout/style updates could be made for medium (tablet) sized screens (around 775px and below).